 What is gluten?

-	Gluten is a protein naturally found in wheat, rye and barley.
-It is often added to bread to increase dough strength, make pasta more spongy and rubbery and granola bars more chewy.
-Corn and rice however are natural completely gluten free.
+Gluten is a protein naturally found in wheat, rye, and barley.
+It is often added to bread to increase dough strength, make pasta more spongy and rubbery and granola bars chewier.
+Corn and rice, however, are natural completely gluten-free.

-	Other people, however, go on a gluten free diet replacing all products that contain gluten with the gluten free version of this product.
-Gluten free products are usually higher in fat and sugar and contain less fibers, vitamins and minerals than normal whole food.
-Those gluten free diets are helping the economy but not your health.
+Other people, however, go on a gluten-free diet replacing all products that contain gluten with the gluten-free version of this product.
+Gluten-free products are usually higher in fat and sugar and contain fewer fibers, vitamins, and minerals than normal whole food.
+Those gluten-free diets are helping the economy but not your health.

-	For people with celiac disease or a gluten intolerance the popular upraise of gluten free is a good thing.
-Suddenly there is a whole product line with products that are similar to gluten containing products but without the gluten.
+For people with celiac disease or gluten intolerance the popular upraise of gluten-free is a good thing.
+Suddenly there is a whole new product line with products that are similar to gluten-containing products but without the gluten.

 - Blog post: Food labels